What Is It?

 What Happens After The Procedure?

+You will be monitored for 1 hour after the injection.
 It’s common to experience mild soreness at the injection site, and there may be restrictions on activities such as bending or lifting for a short time.
+Headache is a potential side effect, but maintaining adequate hydration and avoiding strenuous activities can help alleviate this.
 The contrast material used during the myelogram is typically absorbed and eliminated by the body over time.
 Patients can expect to discuss the results of the myelogram with their healthcare provider, who will use the information to assess spinal conditions such as disc herniation, tumors, or other abnormalities.
-As with any medical procedure, it’s essential to follow post-myelogram care instructions provided by the healthcare team.

 Call To Schedule